RAK7437/RAK7437C LoRaWAN Configuration

 Figure 1: Set the gateway work modeSelect Your Country & Region

-Select your country and frequency band to ensure compliance with local regulations and to facilitate proper LoRa® operation.
+Select your country and frequency band to ensure compliance with local regulations and to enable proper LoRa® operation.

 Figure 1: Configure frequency bandFor a detailed explanation of configuration parameters, refer to the WisGateOS 2 User Manual > Select Your Country & Regin section.